vcyrus/torch_audio_template/README.md

-# bird_activity
+# Torch Audio Boilerplate
-A simple convolutional neural network classifier for presence of bird activity in spectrogram frames
+A boilerplate project for deep learning for audio in PyTorch

+## Feature extraction

+## Preprocessing

+## Data Loaders

+## Model templates